idpackcloud/idc-php/README.md

 # IDC PHP bindings

-The IDpack Cloud PHP library provides convenient access to the IDpack API from applications written in PHP.
+The IDpack Cloud PHP library provides convenient access to the IDpack API from PHP applications.
 The API is available with an IDC Professional or IDC Enterprise plan.

 Requirements
 ========